-Klaus Holse is CEO of Denmark’s SimCorp, a world-leading provider of integrated investment management solutions.
+Klaus Holse is Chief Executive Officer of Denmark’s SimCorp, a world-leading provider of integrated investment management solutions.
 Since 2012, Holse has led the financial software and services company responsible for the SimCorp Dimension Platform, which has evolved over the years into a world-class investment management product.
-Thanks to the leadership of Holse, the company has formed a strategic partnership with IBM, offering Dimension as a service within their Enterprise Cloud, as well as providing SimCorp with invaluable infrastructure resources.
+Under Holse’s leadership, the company has formed a strategic partnership with IBM, offering Dimension as a service within their Enterprise Cloud, as well as providing SimCorp with invaluable infrastructure resources.

-As an executive, Holse brings plenty of high-profile experience to his position, counting Microsoft and Oracle among his previous employers.
-Additionally, he has served as a board chairman for Zenegy APS and Lessor A/S, and is currently Chairman of the Board for Delegate, an IT consultant company.
-Holse has a Master’s Degree in Computer Science from the University of Copenhagen, as well as a diploma in Business Administration from Copenhagen Business School.
+This year, the company launched its Dimension platform on Microsoft Azure and Mawer Investment Management selected Dimension as its investment management platform in a recent deal.
+Holse brings high-profile IT and software experience to his position as SimCorp’s CEO, counting Microsoft and Oracle among his previous employers.
+At Microsoft, he was the president of the Western Europe division, leading the largest area outside of the U.S. Additionally, he has served as a board chairman for Zenegy ApS and Lessor A/S, and is currently Chairman of the Board for Delegate, an IT consulting company.
+Holse has a Master of Science degree in computer science from the University of Copenhagen, as well as a Graduate Diploma in business administration from Copenhagen Business School.

 Category: Supply Chain Management